Falmouth station: Failed passenger service proposals

 The Cape Cod and Hyannis Railroad served the station briefly in 1984, and again in 1988.
 In 1989, a mini-high level platform was built when commuter service was proposed by the Commonwealth of Massachusetts in order to ease traffic congestion in the seasonally popular town.

 Falmouth rail service remained a hotly debated topic for nearly two decades, as the housing boom of the 1990s and 2000s took hold.
 With a new platform in Falmouth that never saw a passenger, resumption of passenger and freight service was promised by the commonwealth.
 However, pro-rail trail advocates wielded considerable political influence with State Representative Eric Turkington, who passed legislation before leaving office in 2008 that provided funding for the extension of the rail trail to North Falmouth.
 In June 2008, the line was cut back to North Falmouth and replaced with an extension of the existing bike path.
 Additionally, this cut off any possibility of restoration of service to Woods Hole Railroad Station, the traditional final station of the north-south branch from Bourne on the west side of the Cape.

+Bus depot and cafe

+The station was converted in 1989 for use as a bus depot.
+In 2015 the station was leased by Massachusetts DOT to the Falmouth Economic Development and Industrial Corporation (EDIC).
+The Falmouth EDIC renovated the station, retaining much of the historic design and details.
+The station opened in Spring 2017 as a transportation center, café and event venue.
+The station is served by the Peter Pan Bus Lines, Plymouth & Brockton Bus Company, and Cape Cod Regional Transit Authority.
+The station is home to The Station Grill cafe, which serves meals and snacks to travelers and bicyclists.

+Shining Sea Bikeway

-The former Falmouth railroad station today is used as a bus depot by the Cape Cod Regional Transit Authority and Peter Pan Bus Lines.
-The rail line that once carried trains to the station has today been converted into a bike path which is known as the Shining Sea Bikeway.
+The rail line that once carried trains to the station was converted into the Shining Sea Bikeway in 1975.